4 MINUTE READ

 - When regulation is enacted to reduce competition, we typically find this to be more hurtful to consumers.

 There's a wealth of this information readily available to consumers, but sometimes it’s just too much to consider.
-Stricter regulations will create great benefits but could create great costs.
-We believe in starting early, in preparing for the future, and in having you wait no longer for the benefits.
-We don’t feel that we must wait to be regulated, we already operate at a higher standard, and that’s in service of everyone out there who’s just like me!
+Stricter regulations have advantages and disadvantages, however, our own standard are strict and that’s in service of everyone out there who’s just like me!